An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: A proof of theorem : The wall case

 \subsubsection{The transverse wall case}

 In this case, we do not use much information on $N_1$.
+In this subsubsection, the constant $C$ may vary from line-to-line.
+This constant is independent of all the parameters, for example, $\epsilon$, $\delta$, and $R$.
 We start with the following bound.

-This case can be dealt with by following the argument in \cite{MR3454378} every line by line.
+This case can be dealt with by following the argument in \cite{MR3454378} line by line.
 Let us give the details.
-We apply the induction hypothesis \eqref{inductionhypothesis} and the right hand side of \eqref{tw:step1} is bounded by a constant multiple of
+We apply the induction hypothesis \eqref{inductionhypothesis} and the right hand side of \eqref{tw:step1} is bounded by